-113 Observer rates Deferre

-Fisheries Observer notes Reference

-Bigeye, Yellowfin, Skipjack: (Includes all commercial fisheries for bigeye, yellowfin and skipjack in the Western and Central Pacific Ocean) CMM 2016-01 replaces CMM 2015-01, CMM 2014-01 CMM 2013-01 and CMM 2012-01; the original version CMM 2008-01 (now replaced) first introduced 100% observer coverage for purseseiners CMM 2016-01 has rules regarding the Philippines activities in High Seas Pocket 1(Att C).
-CMM 2016-01 also has important FAD Set Management information para 14 -19 for 2014, 2015, 2016 & 2017.
-For 2017 A three (3) months (July, August and September) prohibition of setting on FADs shall be in place for all purse seine vessels fishing in EEZs and high seas There are other FAD measures during 2017 that purse seine vessels may be subject to as directed by their flag CCM, including alternative or additional FAD closure periods or annual limits on FAD sets and prohibit setting on FADs in high seas.
-Observers should try to understand what option is involved with any vessel they are on for observation purposes.
-Whatever option is used it is extremely important that Observers continue to record carefully all FAD sets, on the WCPFC FAD information form or the SPC/FFA Form Gen-5 when operating in the Convention Area.
-CMM 2016-01 Replaces CMM 2015-01
+Species & Fisheries Observer Notes Reference Bige ye, Yellowfin, Skipjack: (Includes all commercial fisheries for bigeye, CMM 2017-01 replaces CMM 2016-01 CMM 2015-01, CMM 2014-01 CMM 2013-01 and CMM 2012-01; the original version CMM 2008-01 (now replaced) first introduced 100% observer coverage for purse seiners.
+CMM 2017-01 has rules regarding the Philippines activities in High Seas Pocket 1 (Attachment 2).
+CMM 2017-01 yellowfin and skipjack in the Western and CMM 2017-01 also has important FAD Set Management information para 16 - 22 Western and Central Pacific Ocean For three (3) months (July, August and September) there is a prohibition of deploying, servicing or setting on FADs in place for most purse seine vessels fishing in EEZs and high seas. the 3-month closure applies to most vessels, but some may be exempted under 3IA.
+There are other FAD measures that purse seine vessels may be subject to as directed by their flag CCM, including additional FAD closure periods in high seas where vessels are asked to select one of two, two-month periods for closure, there are some exemptions Observers should try to understand what option is involved with any vessel they are on for observation purposes.
+Whatever option is used it is extremely important that Observers continue to record carefully all FAD sets, on their relevant WCPFC FAD information form or the SPC/FFA Form Gen- 5 when operating in the Convention Area.